mesosphere/dcos-commons/docs/pages/operations-guide.md

 ### DC/OS 1.10

 If you are using DC/OS 1.10 and the installed service has a version greater than 2.0.0-x:

 1. Uninstall the service.
 From the DC/OS CLI, enter `dcos package uninstall --app-id=<instancename> <packagename>`.

-For example, to uninstall a Confluence Kafka instance named `kafka-dev`, run:
+For example, to uninstall a Confluent Kafka instance named `kafka-dev`, run:

 ```bash
 dcos package uninstall --app-id=kafka-dev confluent-kafka